-Small and fairy-like, Sunblaze roses may look delicate, but are, in fact, a hardy little rose.
+Small and fairy-like, Sunblaze roses may look delicate, but are, in fact, hardy little roses.
 What exactly is a Sunblaze rose bush and why should you have some in your garden?
 Let’s find out.

 What is a Sunblaze Miniature Rose?

 Sunblaze miniature rose bushes come to us from a greenhouse in southern Ontario, where they make sure these beautiful miniature roses are winter-hardy and ready to plant in our rose beds or gardens.

 Like most miniature rose bushes, these are own root, which means even if the winter kills the top part down to the ground, what comes up from the root is still the same rose bush we originally purchased.
 In some cases, I have had cottontail rabbits nibble some of my miniature roses down to a little stub.
 When the rose bush grew back, it was wonderful to see the same bloom, form, and color.

 The colors of the blooms on these little beauties are outstanding.
 Those beautiful Sunblaze rose blooms set against their nice green foliage truly is a sight to behold.
 However, if you just happen to be out for a walk around the rose garden when the morning sun kisses their blooms, well, let’s just say your enjoyment level will move up several notches!